 His work has been exhibited in solo and group exhibitions throughout the United States and Puerto Rico,

-including places like Cruz Azul de Puerto Rico, Museo de Arte de Caguas, Capitolio de Puerto Rico, Galería Lyzette, Galería del Turabo, Galería Lucas Casillas, Galería Internacional, Café
+including places like Cruz Azul de Puerto Rico, Caguas Art Museum, Capitolio de Puerto Rico, Galería Lyzette, Galería del Turabo, Galería Lucas Casillas, Galería Internacional, Café

 Teatro Félix Caballero, Chesebrough-Pond's, Cearte, Centro de Bellas Artes in Guaynabo, Museo y Casa Rectoría Universidad del Turabo, Centro Cultural Cayrabón in San Lorenzo, Antigua Casa